Workspaces tab

 Managing your instance connections

-Click the Connect Instance icon to link a new instance to the current instance or view a list of existing instances.
+Click Connect Instance to link a new instance to the current instance or view a list of existing instances.
 See Linking additional Relativity instances for more information on how to connect a new satellite instance.

-Note: Only users who have access to both the primary and duplicate instance and are system administrators on the primary instance will be able to connect a new instance.
+Only users who have access to both the primary and duplicate instance and are system administrators on the primary instance will be able to connect a new instance.

-Click the ( Edit instance icon) icon to edit an existing registered instance connection or the ( ) icon to delete a registered instance connection.
+) icon to delete a registered instance connection.
 When editing the current instance, you can select a custom name to display for workspaces associated with that instance instead of the instance name.

-Note: If you are using the User and Group Synchronization application, we only recommend 1 satellite instance for every primary instance.
+If you are using the User and Group Synchronization application, we only recommend 1 satellite instance for every primary instance.

 Creating a new workspace in one of your instances